 But I can also see them as perfect additions to your closets.
 They can store shirts, scarves, underwear, or ties – or whatever closet piece that always seems to need more storage space.

 The larger ones are great for keeping the kids‘ toys organized – or at least tucked away for the night ready for battle the next day.
+This is also great for craft room organization or even office organizing.

 The list goes on.
 But almost anything that you can tuck away neatly can be stored in these baskets.